 Go mobile.
 The Twitter mobile apps are incredibly well-integrated with the web platform, so the transition from tweeting on your computer to tweeting from your smartphone or tablet is almost seamless.
 And if you don't have a smartphone, don't worry – you can also tweet via SMS text messaging.
 The process is simple, and you can find step-by-step instructions here.

-- Embed tweets on your blog.
+Embed tweets on your blog.
 If your brand's website has an active blog, embedding tweets can showcase any fun tweets you shared or tweets from your loyal followers.
 This is a great way to incorporate your social media accounts on your website to make them better integrated.
-To embed a tweet, go to the tweet you want to share and click the ellipse button under the text.
+To embed a tweet, go to the tweet you want to share and click the ellipsis (also called the More) button under the text.
 A drop-down menu will appear; choose the option Embed Tweet, and it will take you to a new page with the appropriate HTML code.
 From there, just copy and paste the code where you want it to appear.

 Additional reporting by Brittney Helmrich.